Disability Accommodations & Non-Discrimination Policy

 Academic Accommodations

 The appropriate academic accommodation(s) must be determined based on the student's individual disability needs.
 Academic accommodations include modifications to academic requirements, auxiliary aids, and services (for example, extended time for testing, testing in a quiet area or providing notetakers, recording devices, and sign-language interpreters).
-The University does not have to provide as academic accommodations personal attendants, individual prescribed devises, readers for personal use or study, or other devices or services of a personal nature, such as tutoring and typing.
+The University does not have to provide academic accommodations personal attendants, individual prescribed devices, readers for personal use or study, or other devices or services of a personal nature, such as tutoring and typing.

 1. Students who are registered with the Center for Learning and Teaching as having documented disabilities and who believe they have been discriminated against on the basis of their disability may file a grievance with the Director of the Center for Learning and Teaching.